microsoft/java-on-aca-with-ai/03-create-and-configure-managed-config-server-for-spring/README.md

 ---

-> 💡 If your organization uses Azure Repos as your source code repository, see [Using Azure Repos for configuration](AzureReposForConfig.md)

 > ⏱ If you want to skip the step of creating a private repository, you can use this public repository instead: [https://github.com/Azure-Samples/java-on-aca-sample-public-config.git](https://github.com/Azure-Samples/java-on-aca-sample-public-config.git). __Storing configuration in a public repository is not recommended in real-world deployments.__ We offer this public repository only as a shortcut for this workshop, for example if you don't have a GitHub account.
 >
 > To use this shortcut: